 At that point, the Korean medical services opened several drive-through testing sites around the country, using an emergency budget approved by the government.
 This action allowed, and still does, for thousands of citizens to get tested without the need of public transportation, limiting the social contact (15,000 tests per day).
 In addition to the drive-throughs, the authorities set alternative sites for testing around medical institutions at temporary buildings.

-Unlike other countries, in Korea, the coronavirus detection tests have a cost of approximately $18 USD.
-This price has helped to reduce the burden for those already suffering the economical impact of the virus spread.
+Unlike other countries, in Korea, the coronavirus detection tests is for free!
+This has helped to reduce the burden for those already suffering the economical impact of the virus spread.
 The affordability of the test also has worked for people not to hide to save money while showing symptoms.

 COVID-19 tests usually take 15 minutes per person.
 After the test, the medical services ask you to stay home and avoid social contact.
 One day later you receive the results on your mobile phone.
 In the case of a positive result (coronavirus presence) a contingency team will arrive at your location and take you into a medical facility.

-At the moment of writing (March 13th) the number of tested people is close to 250,000.
-From those 3.2% have tested positive (7,979 cases), 89.6% have tested negative and 7.2% are waiting for their results.
+At the moment of writing (April 24th, 2021) the number of tested people is close to 9 million.
+From those 1.4% have tested positive, 97.7% have tested negative and 0.9% are waiting for their results.
 The level of testing is one key factor to stop the spread at an early stage.
 It has given transparency to the process and therefore, it has created a controlled environment to fight the coronavirus spread.
 Those numbers are important to everyone, including nations preparing for the spread.
 Nobody can predict when or where the virus will hit, it’s just foolish to believe so.
 At this point it’s hard to believe there are zero cases in some countries, but that is irrelevant.
 What matters is the sense of transparency, collaboration and understanding among nations.

 Reliable Information to control the coronavirus spread